-Again, I charged the same piece, a number of times, with equal quantities of powder, and balls of the same weight, taking all possible care to give to every shot an equal velocity; and firing three times, against the pendulum, placed 25 feet only distant from the mouth of the piece, the medium of the velocities with which the ball impinged, was nearly that of 1690 feet in 1": then removing the piece 175 feet from the pendulum, I found, taking the medium of five shots, that the velocity with which the ball impinged, at this distance, was that of 1300 feet in 1"; whence the ball, in passing through 150 feet of air, lost a velocity of about 390 feet in 1"; and the resistance computed from these numbers comes out something more than in the preceding instance, it amounting here to between 11 and 12 pounds, avoirdupois; whence, according to these experiments, the resisting power of the air to swift motions is greater than in slow ones in a ratio, which approaches nearer to the ratio of 3 to 1, than in the preceding experiments.
+Again, I charged the same piece, a number of times, with equal quantities of powder, and balls of the same weight, taking all possible care to give to every shot an equal velocity; and firing three times against the pendulum, placed 25 feet only distant from the mouth of the piece, the medium of the velocities with which the ball impinged, was nearly that of 1600 feet in 1": then removing the piece 175 feet from the pendulum, I found, taking the medium of five shots, that the velocity, with which the ball impinged at this diftance, was that of 1300 feet in 1"; whence the ball, in passing through 150 feet of air, lost a velocity of about 390 feet in 1"; and the refiftance computed from these numbers comes out fomething more than in the preceding instance, it amounting here to between 11 and 12 pounds, avoirdupoise; whence, according to these experiments, the refifting power of the air to swift motions is greater than in flow ones in a ratio, which approaches nearer to the ratio of 3 to 1, than in the preceding experiments.

-Having thus ascertained the resistance to a velocity of nearly 1700 feet in 1", which must be allowed to he more than sufficient for leaving a vacuum behind the ball.
-I next examined the resistance to smaller velocities: and for this purpose I charged the same barrel with balls of the same diameter, but with less powder; and placing the pendulum at 25 feet distance from the piece.
-I fired against it five times with an equal charge each time; the medium velocity, with which the ball impinged, was that of 1180 feet in 1"; then removing the pendulum to the distance of 250 feet, the medium velocity of five shots made at this distance was that of 950 feet in 1"; whence the ball, in passing through 225 feet of air, lost a velocity of 230 fect in 1"; and as it passed through that interval in about $\frac{3}{14}$ of 1", the resistance to the middle velocity will come out to be near $33\frac{1}{2}$ times the gravity of the ball, or 2lb.
-10oz. avoirdupois.
-Now the resistance to the same velocity, according to the laws observed in slower motions, amounts to $\frac{7}{17}$ of the same quantity; whence, in a velocity of 1065 feet in 1". the resisting power of the air is augmented in no greater a proportion than that of 7 to 11; whereas we have seen, in the former experiments, that to still greater degrees of velocity, the augmentation approached very near to the ratio of 1 to 3.
+Having thus ascertained the resistance to a velocity of near 1700 feet in 1", which must be allowed to be more than fufficient for leaving a vacuum behind the ball, I next examined the refistance to smaller velocities; and for this purpose I charged the same barrel with balls of the same diameter, but with less powder; and placing the pendulum at 25 feet distance from the piece, I fired against it five times with an equal charge each time; the medium velocity, with which the ball impinged, was that of 1180 feet in 1"; then removing the pendulum to the distance of 250 feet, the medium velocity of five shots made at this distance was that of 950 feet in 1"; whence the ball, in passing through 225 feet of air, lost a velocity of 230 feet in 1"; and as it passed through through that interval in about 3 of 1", the refistance to the middle velocity will come out to be near 33 times the gravity of the ball, or 2 lb.
+10 ez. avoirdupoise.
+Now the resistance to the fame velocity, according to the laws observed in flower motions, amounts to $\frac{7}{12}$ of the fame quantity; whence, in a velocity of 1065 feet in 1", the relifting power of the air is augmented in no greater a proportion than that of 7 to 11; whereas we have feen in the former experiments, that to still greater degrees of velocity, the augmentation approached very near to the ratio of 1 to 3.